ccgh-idd/bayesintro/README.md

 This package provides educational materials for an introductory course on Bayesian statistics.
 The main vignette demonstrates a complete Bayesian workflow using an **SIR (Susceptible-Infected-Recovered) epidemic model**.

+## Background

+Introduction to MCMC

+* [The Strange Math That Predicts (Almost) Anything](https://www.youtube.com/watch?v=KZeIEiBrT_w) <- really good Veritasium vide on Markov chains
+* [Markov Chain Monte Carlo (MCMC) : Data Science Concepts](https://www.youtube.com/watch?v=yApmR-c_hKU) <- Good gentle introduction to MCMC
+* [MCMC &amp; the art of Sampling without Sampling](https://medium.com/data-science-collective/mcmc-the-art-of-sampling-without-sampling-7272697e5744) <- comprehensive, but a bit heavy, overview of MCMC

+Books on MCMC

+* **"Statistical Rethinking" by Richard McElreath (2nd edition, 2020).** This is widely considered the best modern introduction.
+* *A Student’s Guide to Bayesian Statistics by Ben Lambert.** Not quite as popular as Richard's, but very comprehensive for beginners.
+* **"Bayesian Data Analysis" by Gelman, Carlin, Stern, Dunson, Vehtari & Rubin (3rd edition, 2013).** The definitive comprehensive textbook.

 ## What You'll Learn

 - **Bayesian fundamentals**: Priors, likelihoods, and posterior distributions